-The ETF Series units of the funds (other than those of CI Global Green Bond Fund and CI Global Sustainable Infrastructure Fund (collectively, the "New Funds")) are listed on the Toronto Stock Exchange ("TSX") and investors are able to buy or sell such units on the TSX through registered brokers and dealers in the province or territory where the investor resides.
+Other than the ETF Series units of CI Global Short-Term Bond Fund and CI Global Unconstrained Bond Fund (the "New Funds"), the ETF Series units of the funds are currently listed on the Toronto Stock Exchange ("TSX"), and investors can buy or sell such units on the TSX through registered brokers and dealers in the province or territory where the investors reside.

-The ETF Series units of the New Funds have been conditionally approved for listing on the TSX.
-Subject to satisfying the TSX's original listing requirements, the ETF Series units of the New Funds will be listed on the TSX and investors will be able to buy or sell such units on the TSX through registered brokers and dealers in the province or territory where the investors reside.
+The ETF Series units of the New Funds have been conditionally approved for listing on the TSX and Cboe, as applicable.
+Subject to satisfying the original listing requirements of the TSX and Cboe, as applicable, the ETF Series units of the New Funds will be listed and investors will be able to buy or sell such units on the TSX and Cboe, as applicable, through registered brokers and dealers in the province or territory where the investors reside.

 Investors may incur customary brokerage commissions in buying or selling ETF Series units.
-No fees are paid by investors to the Manager or the funds in connection with buying or selling of ETF Series units on the TSX.
+No fees are paid by investors to the Manager or the funds in connection with buying or selling of ETF Series units on the TSX or Cboe, as applicable.